pivotal-cf/docs-pks/nsxt-prepare-env.hbs.md

     +ADw-td+AD4-No.+ADw-/td+AD4-
     +ADw-td+AD4-
       containerd is installed on each Tanzu Kubernetes Grid Integrated Edition worker node and is assigned the +ADw-code+AD4-172.17.0.0/16+ADw-/code+AD4- network interface.
-      +ADw-br+AD4APA-br+AD4-Do not use this CIDR range for any TKGI component, including Ops Manager, BOSH Director, the TKGI API VM, the TKGI DB VM, and the Harbor Registry VM.
+      +ADw-br+AD4APA-br+AD4-Do not use this CIDR range for any TKGI component, including +AHsAewB7- vars.platform+AF8-name +AH0AfQB9-, BOSH Director, the TKGI API VM, the TKGI DB VM, and the Harbor Registry VM.
       Note: This range is also reserved for the Management Console VM, but is unused.
     +ADw-/td+AD4-
   +ADw-/tr+AD4-